jjackson-eco/mammal_weather_lifehistory/README.md

 ![](./plots/mam_raw/mam_sp.jpeg)

 The key feature of the Living Planet Database is the monitoring of annual abundance.
 Abundance here is characterised in several ways.
 To name a few examples, there can be estimates of density, monitoring per unit effort, indices or full population counts.
-We will explore the differences in these different measures of abundance later in the study, but for now, we have z-transformed the abundance for each of the records and just present overall smoothed changes in relative abundance for each order.
-Drawing conclusions from these patterns is is ofcourse unadvisable, but instead just a way of visualising the changes in abundance over each of the groups.
+In the first plot below you can see the number of observatiosn for these broad categories of abundance measure.
+We will explore the differences in these different measures of abundance later in the study.

+To make studies comparable, we have z-transformed the abundance for each of the records.
+The second plot just presents overall smoothed changes in relative abundance for each order.
+Drawing conclusions from these patterns is is ofcourse unadvisable, but instead just a way of visualising what the data looks like.

 ![](./plots/mam_raw/mam_scaled_abundance.jpeg)